Bitcoin Grabs the Headlines, But Ethereum Is the Real Workhorse

 Cryptocurrencies Are Used by Criminals?
 So Is Regular Money!

-It’s true that Bitcoin was used by those trading on dark web marketplace Silk Road.
+It’s true that Bitcoin was used by those Betfair Trading on dark web marketplace Silk Road.
 However, it’s also true that the trail they left behind was clear enough for the Feds to track them down.
 Criminals have been around a lot longer than cryptocurrencies, and before (and after) cryptocurrencies, they used national currencies.

 Flippancy aside, this argument brings us straight back to the first point.
 Ethereum is being embraced by heavyweights in the finance, FMCG, insurance, and tech industries, among others.
 This is the face of blockchain in 2019.
 It might not make juicy headlines like cybercriminals do, but it rebukes the myth that crypto is for outlaws.